yuki-oyama/tristan2025-website/content/venue/_index.md

 ---
 ## <a name="access-social-tour"> Wednesday: Social tour</a>
 - Six buses will be arranged to transport participants to the tour destinations.
-- The buses will stop at the same bus stops as on the session days, **except for the venue and Yugaf Inn.
-The locations of those two are different from the session days.**
+- The buses will stop at the same bus stops as on the session days, **except for Yugaf Inn (only Bus 5&6)**.
+The Bus stop location may be different from the session days (still coordinating).
   Be sure to double-check your stop in [the bus map](access/bus_map.pdf).
 - Bus stops: 1.
 Bankoku Shinryokan (Venue), 2.
 Best Western Okinawa Kouki Beach Hotel, 3.
 Hotel Route Inn Nago, 4.
 Green Rich hotel, 5.
 Nago City Hall, 6.
 Hotel Yugaf Inn Okinawa,
 - As the tour includes a boat ride with a fixed departure time, **late arrivals will not be able to join the tour partway through.**